Yehh Jadu Hai Jinn Ka!: Plot

 Roshni feels a connection with Aman but is hurt by his rude behaviour towards her owing to the misunderstanding that occurred.
 Later she falls in love with Aman, but he continues to dislike and insult her.
 Because of some misconceptions, Aman throws her out of his house and his life.
-Aman's brother, Kabir Junaid Khan, makes his entry.
+Aman's brother, Kabir Khan, makes his entry.
 He tries to kill Aman, but to save Aman, Roshni takes the arrows herself and dies.
-Aman realises his deep love for Roshni after her death and is left heartbroken and guilty for always misunderstanding her.
+Aman realizes his deep love for Roshni after her death and is left heartbroken and guilty for always misunderstanding her.

 Kabir brings Roshni back to life but keeps her under his control, aiming to separate her from Aman.
 He erases all her memories with Aman.
 Kabir's hold on Roshni is destroyed when Aman stabs her with a magical dagger.
 Then Roshni regains her memory.
 Parveen is revealed to be evil who wants to use her sons to become the queen of jinns.
 Parveen kills Kabir but cannot kill Aman.
 Aman unintentionally touches a mighty sword and becomes 'Jinnat ka Badshah', the new most potent in the dark world.
 Aman and Roshni enjoy their life together.

 Aliya, Aman's ex-girlfriend, returns with a baby and tries to separate Aman and Roshni.
 The baby is revealed to be Kabir's, and Aliya is revealed to be an Evil ayaana.
 Parveen tries to sacrifice the baby to regain her lost powers, but Aman saves the child with Roshni's help.
 Roshni tries to expose Aliya but fails.
 Aliya attacks Parveen resulting in Parveen going into a coma.
 Aman, believing it is Roshni's fault throw her out of the house.